 1. Iron deficiency

-The most common form of anemia is iron deficiency which can result from poor diet, sluggish digestion, insufficient absorption in the intestines, blood loss (including menses), or even increased needs due to high physical activity.
-People at the highest risk of anemia are menstruating women, those with gastrointestinal or autoimmune diseases (known or unknown), those that have had gastric bypass, and vegans/vegetarians.
+The most common form of anemia is iron deficiency anemia, which can result from poor diet, sluggish digestion, insufficient absorption in the intestines, blood loss (including menses), or even increased needs due to high physical activity.
+People at the highest risk to develop iron deficiency anemia are menstruating women, those with gastrointestinal or autoimmune diseases (known or unknown), those that have had gastric bypass, and vegans/vegetarians.

 Iron is required by your red blood cells to bind oxygen.
-Each red blood cell should bind 4 oxygen molecules which are then transported around the body to cells that require oxygen to generate energy.
-If you are functioning with low iron, your red blood cells will bind less iron which means your cells are operating behind the curve.
-This leaves you feeling lethargic!
+Each red blood cell should bind four oxygen molecules, which are then transported around the human body to cells that require oxygen to generate energy.
+If you are functioning with low iron, your red blood cells will bind less oxygen, leaving your cells operating behind the curve.
+This leaves you feeling lethargic and contributes to iron deficiency brain fog.

 2. Vitamin B12 deficiency